radams15/CircuitTesterDocs/Implementation/docs/stage3.md

 ## Validation

 Effectively, since the settings window has only one public method with any parameters, setInteriorLayout, there was very little Validation to do.

-The only validation needed was to ensure that the pointer passed in was not a null pointer, as the static code analysis of the IDE would make sure that everything else was valid.
+The only validation needed was to ensure that the pointer passed in was not a null pointer, as the static code analysis of the IDE and compiler warnings would make sure that everything else was valid.

 ```cpp
 void SettingsMenu::setInteriorLayout(QLayout* layout) {